 The funding is available via the City Deal for the areas agreed via CJAC at this meeting:

 Although zones 5 and 10 have been combined in this scheme, they can be split apart and dealt with seperately.
+Minor changes can be made with the agreement of the local County Councillor and officers.

 4. How many permits can households apply for?